 Patient Rights & Responsibilities

-Baylor Medical Center at Uptown will inform each patient, or when appropriate, the patient’s representative, of the patient’s rights, in advance of furnishing or discontinuing patient care whenever posible in a language or method of communication that the patient understands.
+Baylor Scott & White Medical Center – Uptown will inform each patient, or when appropriate, the patient’s representative, of the patient’s rights, in advance of furnishing or discontinuing patient care whenever posible in a language or method of communication that the patient understands.
 The hospital involves the patient and/or family in decisions regarding the provision of ongoing care, treatment, services, or discharge based on the care, treatment and services required by the patient.

 1. The hospital respects the rights of patients to respectful and considerate care.
 The patient has the right to the hospital’s reasonable response to his/her requests and needs for care, treatment or service, within the hospital’s capacity, stated mission and applicable law and regulation.
 The patient has the right to have his or her cultural, psychosocial, spiritual and personal values, beliefs, and preferences respected.
 The hospital supports a patient’s right to personal dignity.
 The hospital accommodates the right to pastoral and other spiritual services services.